Harley Academy

 • A great way to learn more about aesthetic medicine and find out if it’s for you without committing to a longer, more expensive training programme

-• Minimal travel to our London campus required to complete your practical training elements if you’re looking to take one of our certified entry-level botox and filler courses (1-3 days), making it easier to fit in around your existing commitments.
+• Minimal travel to our London or Manchester campus required to complete your practical training elements if you’re looking to take one of our certified entry-level botox and filler courses (1-3 days), making it easier to fit in around your existing commitments.

 Cons: